We Are Water: Kinship of Rivers

 A Kinship of Rivers film that documents the project from the preparation stage to the final exhibition

-Wang Ping is a poet, writer, photographer, dancer, rower, public art artist, curator, organizer and fund raiser for the whole project.
+Wang Ping is a poet, writer, photographer, dancer, rower, public art artist, curator, organizer for KOR.
 Born in Shanghai, Wang Ping now lives on the bank of the Mississippi.
-She’s been photographing and writing about the two rivers for the past decade, and would like to build bridges across the rivers with her art and poetry and with this river project.
+She’s been photographing and writing about the two rivers for the past decade, and would like to build kinship among all the rivers on earth with her arts.

 Kinship of Rivers, in partnership with Soap Factory Gallery, is a fiscal year 2012 recipient of a Cultural Community Partnership grant from the Minnesota State Arts Board.
 This activity is made possible in part by a grant from the Minnesota State Arts Board, through an appropriation by the Minnesota State Legislature and by a grant from the National Endowment for the Arts.